Necromorphs: Concept and design

-According to Wanat, a primary concern for most Necromorph units is that they need to be able to pass through doorways, which influenced how tight the team could design corridors, as well as the methods they used to depict level spaces to feel more claustophobic.
-A traditional game design method employed by the developers are "kill doors", which only open once the player eliminated all enemies in the immediate area.
-The incorporation of a ventilation shaft system, which provide alternative routes for the AI-controlled Necromorphs to reroute and regroup without forcing the developers to build additional space in the level to accommodate them, is an important solution that circumnavigates the limitations posed by the environment, and fulfill an additional goal of adding tension to the survival horror driven gameplay by serving as "monster closets": this is because the Necromorphs could jump scare players anytime and anywhere, especially when they pass by ventilation shaft openings.
+According to Wanat, a primary concern for most Necromorph units is that they need to be able to pass through doorways, which influenced how tight the team could design corridors as well as the methods they used to depict level spaces to feel more claustrophobic.
+A traditional game design method employed by the developers are "kill doors", which only open once the player has eliminated all enemies in the immediate area.
+The incorporation of a ventilation shaft system, which provides alternative routes for the AI-controlled Necromorphs to reroute and regroup without forcing the developers to build additional space in the level to accommodate them, is an important solution that circumnavigates the limitations posed by the environment.
+The shafts fulfill an additional goal of adding tension to the survival horror driven gameplay by serving as "monster closets"; the Necromorphs could jump scare players anytime and anywhere, especially when they pass by ventilation shaft openings.

-Design work on the Necromorphs further evolved in subsequent sequels to the first Dead Space, with other designers besides Wanat in an expanded development team contributing their own ideas to create fresh content for the sequels, such as new Necromorph forms.
-Wanat noted that the new settings introduced in the Dead Space sequels influenced the design for each iteration of the Necromorphs, and provide a different "flavor".
-For example, a tall monster that uses its tongue to choke the player character and replaces his head with its own was described by Wanat as a "cool, bizarre but uniquely Necromorphy sort of thing that they could do".
+Design work on the Necromorphs further evolved in subsequent sequels, with other designers besides Wanat in an expanded development team contributing their own ideas to create fresh content, such as new Necromorph forms.
+Wanat noted that the new settings introduced in the Dead Space sequels influenced the design for each iteration of the Necromorphs and provided a different "flavor".
+For example, a tall monster that uses its tongue to choke the player character and replaces his head with its own was described by Wanat as a "cool, bizarre but uniquely Necromorphy sort of thing that they could do."

 The team identified strategic dismemberment as a core solution for the Necromorph threat early in development, with the result that it became an informing element to all relevant concepts surrounding the Necromorphs.
-In Wanat's view, players ought to approach strategic dismemberment in combat scenarios like a brain teaser: for example, slashers are intentionally designed with long arms that extend above their head to create opportunities for players.
-If the player opts to disable the slasher's legs, the creature presents a different challenge compared to what would occur if it was beheaded or literally disarmed.
-Because of the core design philosophy surrounding on strategic dismemberment, the player character's plasma cutter weapon never loses effectiveness even when newer Necromorph forms or weapon types are introduced, as players could respond to changing circumstances by rotating the cutter's barrel on the spot to aim more effectively at the enemy's limbs.
+In Wanat's view, players ought to approach strategic dismemberment in combat scenarios like a brain teaser: for example, Slashers are intentionally designed with long arms that extend above their head to create opportunities for players.
+If the player opts to disable the Slasher's legs, the creature presents a different challenge compared to what would occur if it was beheaded or literally disarmed.
+Because of the core design philosophy surrounding strategic dismemberment, the player character's plasma cutter weapon never loses effectiveness even when newer Necromorph forms or weapon types are introduced, as players could respond to changing circumstances on the spot by rotating the cutter's barrel to aim more effectively at the enemy's limbs.